Los Angeles Metro

 The C Line (Green) Extension to Torrance is a Measure M project studying light rail transit options between the existing Redondo Beach Station and the under-construction Torrance Transit Center.
 The Project Area follows the Metro-owned Harbor Subdivision railroad right-of-way (Metro ROW) along a 4.5-mile north-south corridor and aims to extend rail service south in portions of the Cities of Lawndale, Redondo Beach, and Torrance.
 Trains from both the Metro C Line (Green) and the future Crenshaw/LAX Transit Project would run on this new extension.

-In early 2020, Metro awarded a contract to STV Inc. to conduct the environmental analysis and conceptual engineering to complete the EIR phase of the project.
-STV and TRG have over a decade of involvement working together on the Metro C Line (Green) Extension.
-TRG has led the outreach and public engagement efforts with STV on the project from the initial Alternative Analysis phase of the study, through a partial Draft Environmental Impact Report (DEIR) and the completed Supplemental Alternatives Analysis (SAA).
+In early 2020, Metro awarded a contract to The Robert Group to conduct outreach and public engagement, and separately, STV Inc. to conduct the environmental analysis and conceptual engineering to complete the EIR phase of the project.
+STV and TRG have over a decade of involvement working together on the project, starting with the initial Alternative Analysis phase of the study, through a partial Draft Environmental Impact Report (DEIR) and the completed Supplemental Alternatives Analysis (SAA).

 At the completion of the SAA, the Metro Board approved carrying forward two build alternatives and initiating a new DEIR.
 The environmental process will provide detailed environmental analysis of the alternatives that emerged from the SAA in 2018, the Metro right-of-way (ROW) and Hawthorne Boulevard.